-Join Chad Chelius for an in-depth discussion in this video Sharing your images via photoshop.com, part of Up and Running with Photoshop Elements 9.
+Join Chad Chelius for an in-depth discussion in this video Sharing your images via photoshop.com, part of Learning Photoshop Elements 9.

 What good are all those great photos that you've taken if you don't share them with your friends and family?
 The days of manually processing each image and uploading them manually to a specific service are over.
 Thanks to Photoshop Elements 9.
 Now, thanks to the Photoshop.com service from Adobe, you can quickly and easily share your images for friends and family to see.
 I'm beginning this lesson from the Adobe Elements 9 Organizer.
 And I've decided that I have some really great photos of big cats that I want to share with friends and family.